 Don’t get me wrong here.
 That’s true to a certain extent.
 Let me rephrase the above sentence:

-keyword research is there to help you find strategic keywords you ought to target with your website’s content and that are in line with your website’s ability to rank for them.
+keyword research is there to help you find strategic keywords you ought to target with your website’s content and

 That’s all fine and dandy, but where do you start?